heartcombo/devise/README.md

 user_session
 ```

 After signing in a user, confirming the account or updating the password, Devise will look for a scoped root path to redirect.
-Example: For a :user resource, it will use +user_root_path+ if it exists, otherwise default +root_path+ will be used.
+Example: For a :user resource, it will use `user_root_path` if it exists, otherwise default `root_path` will be used.
 This means that you need to set the root inside your routes:

 ```ruby
 root :to => "home#index"
 ```

-You can also overwrite +after_sign_in_path_for+ and +after_sign_out_path_for+ to customize your redirect hooks.
+You can also overwrite `after_sign_in_path_for` and `after_sign_out_path_for` to customize your redirect hooks.

 Finally, you need to set up default url options for the mailer in each environment.
 Here is the configuration for "config/environments/development.rb":